Screenly/Anthias/webview/README.md

 Because the QT package shipped with Raspbian doens't come with all dependencies, we need to ship a separate version with the WebView.

-At the moment, this build will not work with cross-compiling, and needs to be done on a Raspberry Pi.
+At the moment, this build will not work with cross-compiling, and needs to be done on a Raspberry Pi 4 Model B (with 4GB RAM).
+You also need a few gigs of swap space and ~100GB of free space.
+We need to ensure that this can be cross compiled as this process takes a good day to run.

 Start by building the base image: